 Entrance fee: Free.
 It’s possible to book private guided tours available in English and Italian starting from 150 £.

-Selfridges is not the only department store in Oxford Street, though.
-Walk along this long road and see the several international brands, accessories stores and other top department stores such as Debenhams, John Lewis, and Marks and Spencer.
-In Oxford Street there is also Primark, a cheap store where you can find just about everything from clothes to shoes to underwear for very affordable prices.
+Selfridges is not the only department store on Oxford Street, though.
+Walk along this long road and see several international brands, accessories stores and other top department stores such as Debenhams, John Lewis, and Marks and Spencer.
+In Oxford Street, there is also Primark, a cheap store where you can find just about everything from clothes to shoes to underwear for very affordable prices.

 SAVE IT FOR LATER?